 When QRA received the feedback from the evaluation, D Air Prog gave QVscribe full marks (100%) in all three categories.
 D Air Prog stated that RCAF users had found QVscribe’s user interface uncomplicated, intuitive, and easy to learn.

 D Air Prog also briefed QRA on issues they encountered, which provided QRA with valuable insights on user situations QVscribe might encounter.
-While QVscribe for Word requires the source specifications it analyses to be in “.docx” (Office 2003 and later) format, for example, it was found that many RCAF SORs were in “.doc” (pre-Office 2003) format, as RCAF requirements authors often use previously approved SORs as baseline templates for new specifications.
+QVscribe for Word requires the source specifications it analyses to be in “.docx” (Office 2003 and later) format.
+For example, it was found that many RCAF SORs were in “.doc” (pre-Office 2003) format, as RCAF requirements authors often use previously approved SORs as baseline templates for new specifications.
 Also, the SORs lacked unique requirement identifier tags and often contained multiple requirements within the same paragraph.
 Sections rarely made use of Word header styles in section headers.
 There were no clear indications of where one requirement ended, and another began.
 This made it impossible for D Air Prog to take advantage of QVscribe’s Requirements Finder feature during Stage 1.

 “Air Programmes recognized these issues were caused by the formatting of their own documents,” said Jordan Kyriakidis.
 “Still, we listened carefully to their feedback, and we modified the software so QVscribe will provide better assistance to users who may face similar circumstances in the future.”